-The case stems from a burglary reported at around 3:30 p.m. on Saturday, June 22, 2019 at the Harbor Lights condominium complex, located at 111 Kahului Beach Road.
+The case stems from a burglary reported on June 20, 2019 at the Harbor Lights condominium complex, located at 111 Kahului Beach Road.

 Police say 90-year-old Jacqueline Oberheim was attacked in her sleep during the incident, and has since died as a result of her injuries.